imagibee/Gigantor/Docs/Examples.md

 ## Example 3 - a more comprehensive example
-Here is a more comprehensive example that shows using search and line indexing simultaneously to search a uncompressed file and then read several lines around a match.
+Here is a more comprehensive example that shows using search and line indexing simultaneously to search a uncompressed file and then read several lines around a match and finally conditionally replace some of the matches.

 ```csharp
 // The regular expressions for the search